-The Eastern Theater roughly comprised the area east of the Appalachians in the vicinity of the rival capitals of Washington and Richmond and the Western Theater, was located primarily between the western slope of the Appalachian Mountains and the Mississippi River.
+The Eastern Theater roughly comprised the area east of the Appalachians in the vicinity of the rival capitals of Washington and Richmond, and the Western Theater was located primarily between the western slope of the Appalachian Mountains and the Mississippi River.
 Lesser operations also took place along the coasts and inland waterways referred to as the Lower Seaboard Theater and Gulf Approach.
-In the Trans-Mississippi Theater, the region encompassed the states and territories west of the Mississippi River, but excluded those states bordering or close to the Pacific Ocean; and finally, there was just one battle in the Pacific Coast Theater.
+In the Trans-Mississippi Theater, the region encompassed the states and territories west of the Mississippi River but excluded those states bordering or close to the Pacific Ocean.
+Finally, there was just one battle in the Pacific Coast Theater.

 This dust was once the man,

 Gentle, plain, just, and resolute, under whose cautious hand,

 Against the foulest crime in history known in any land or age,